na-na-hi/renget/archive/NG_CharCard.md

 * **Inefficiencies** Does your {{char}} really need to be told to like ice cream?
 This just adds to context, and probably not much to the RP, unless {{char}} is a complete fanatic about ice cream to the point of being a defining characteristic.

 ## Writing Cards with no Central Character
-**TLDR: Don't use {{char}}, just define what you want to happen**
+**TLDR: Just define what you want to happen**

 Another struggle I see is around writing cards where there's no central character being defined.
-I say "struggle" because the cards inevitatbly include a bunch of words around ```{{char}} is not a character``` or some such.
+I say "struggle" because the cards inevitably include a bunch of words around ```{{char}} is not a character``` or some such.
 Some pointers:

-* **Don't use {{char}} at all** You don't need to ever use {{char}} in a definition if {{char}} doesn't represent an NPC.
-And you definitely don't need to explain to the LLM that {{char}} is not a charector.
-So just skip it.
+1) **Reconsider using {{char}} at all in defs** You don't *usually* need to use {{char}} in a definition if {{char}} doesn't represent an NPC.
+Avoid explaining to the LLM that {{char}} is not a character *unless you find the LLM getting confused.* Usually I don't include {{char}} at all in the card def's, but the problem is {{char}} usually shows up in the Main Prompt, NFSW, and/or JB.
+Obviously this creates a problem if you name the card something not defined in the card anywhere.
+Another alternative to ```{{char}} is not a character```: Name the card something defined in the card def's.
+See below example from American High School.
-* **Tell the LLM what you want to happen** Since there is no central NPC... do you want any there?
+2) **Tell the LLM what you want to happen** Since there is no central NPC... do you want any there?
 Or is it just you in a room?
 Give the LLM some direction on what you want to happen.
-* **Tell the LLM where you are** I usually don't put in {{user}} as part of definition; it's almost required for these cards, as there's little else for the LLM to hook onto otherwise... *this might make for a interesting experiment with atmospherics, later.* So, tell the LLM why you, {{user}}, are in the RP.
+3) **Tell the LLM where you are** I usually don't put in {{user}} as part of definition; it's almost required for these cards, as there's little else for the LLM to hook onto otherwise... *this might make for a interesting experiment with atmospherics, later.* So, tell the LLM why you, {{user}}, are in the RP.

 Example from American High School... below is the entire card.
 As usual for my writing style, it's very short.
 This was written for a lorebook but probably doesn't require it.
 It doesn't use {{char}}, explains what {{user}} is doing there, and what is expected to happen.
+Since the card is called *American High School* the {{char}} appearance in the prompts doesn't confuse the LLM, as it's allueded to in the definitions.
 ```
 {{user}} exists in a stereotypical sitcom TV version of an American high school.
 Background events from this trope will occur spontaneously.
 Other students present will take the initiative to talk with {{user}} or other students during roleplay.
 Every turn, display the following: Dialog with other students, a stereotypical background event happening nearby, and the other student's thoughts.